internetErik/find-words/README.md

 # find-words

-Run this to search files in a directory (and sub-directories) with a list of words.
-It will respond with a which of those words were found and what files they were found in (also if they weren't found).
-You can use this information for whatever you want.
+Search files in directories or files (and sub-directories) with a list of words.
+It will respond with which what files contained these words (also if they weren't found).

-Who knows, maybe you don't know `grep` or just want something that can specifically do this with some convenient formatting without writing a script.
+Why?
+Maybe you don't know `grep` or just want something that can specifically do this with some convenient formatting without writing a script.

-I think of this as something to use with my <a href="https://github.com/internetErik/atomic-scss" target="_blank">atomic-scss</a> so I can find unused classes, however I wrote a different version of this to help someone answer the question, "is this static asset being used anywhere?"
+I use this when I'm using <a href="https://github.com/internetErik/atomic-scss" target="_blank">atomic-scss</a> so I can find unused classes that I can then delete from my config files.

 If you have any suggestions open an issue or make a pull request with the change.

 ## ToDo

 * Show line numbers where words show up in each file
-  * `<filename> [<line>, <line>]`
+  * format: `<filename> [<line>, <line>]`
   * split files on `\n` and search each line one at a time
 * Generate more examples (these should also be seen as tests)
 * Modify so there is a core that can be used for a `gulp`/`webpack` plugin